leetnz/imuAttitudePaper/docs/src/50_Simulation.md

 ![Estimator comparison single simulation](src/images/50_estimatorsSingle.png)

-The following observations are important:

-* The accelerometer-only estimator becomes poor when there are dynamics in the system
+* The accelerometer-only estimates are poor when subjected to dynamics.
-* The gyroscope estimator drifts and becomes less accurate the longer the simulation runs
+* The gyroscope estimates degrade the longer the simulation runs.
 * The complimentry trust estimator:
-  * rejects the accelerometer estimates once the dynamics become too large
+  * rejects accelerometer estimates during dynamic periods.
-  * corrects for gyroscope drift once the accelerometer estimates are trusted again
+  * corrects for gyroscope drift once the accelerometer estimates are trustworthy.

 #### Results - Monte Carlo